 This percentage reduces to 36% if the estate qualifies for a reduced rate as a result of a charity bequest.
 In some circumstances, Inheritance Tax can also become payable on the lifetime gifts themselves - although gifts made between three and seven years before death could qualify for taper relief, which reduces the amount of Inheritance Tax payable.

-From 6 April 2017, an Inheritance Tax residence nil-rate band was introduced in addition to the standard nil-rate band.
-It's currently worth up to £150,000 for the 2019/20 tax year and will increase to £175,000 for 2020/21.
+From 6 April 2017, an Inheritance Tax Residence Nil-Rate Band (RNRB) was introduced in addition to the standard NRB.
+It's worth currently up to £175,000 for the 2020/21 tax year.
 It starts to be tapered away if an Inheritance Tax estate is worth more than £2 million on death.